paulmurdoch19/amanuensis/README.md

 ## Development Tools

 The Docker.dev file installs inotify-tools to allow the watch-files.sh script to check for file changes.
-In addtition, it will run bash, instead of the container default, sh, and install vim.
+In addtition, it will install vim.

+To use bash instead of the default, sh, run ```exec /bin/bash``` in the container or if starting from the host terminal run:

+    docker exec -it amanuensis-service /bin/bash